HafsaHameed457/F-Info/README.md

  Components subscribe to the store to get updates whenever the state changes.

  Whenever the reducer updates the state, the store notifies the subscribers.

+### Flow Summary in Code

+ Create Store: Use createStore with a reducer.

+ Dispatch Actions: Send actions using dispatch().

+ Reducer Updates State: Based on the action’s type and payload.

+ Get New State: Components react to the updated state